Status: Full Time, Exempt

 Please submit Cover Letter & Resume with application

-Purchases a wide variety of high volume and complex supplies, equipment, materials, and services; determines the most appropriate method of procurement; and coordinates the procurement process.
+Purchases high-volume supplies, equipment, materials, and services; determines the most appropriate method of procurement; coordinates the procurement process.

 Assists in the development, implementation, and revision of Dodge County’s purchasing policies and procedures.